Ennamma Kannu

-Ennamma Kannu is a 2000 Indian Tamil-language drama film, directed by Sakthi Chidambaram, starring Sathyaraj, Devayani, Ranjith and Vadivelu.
-The film's musical score was by Deva and was released in 2000.
-The name of the film was inspired by the song of the same name from Mr. Bharath, which also starred Sathyaraj.
+Ennamma Kannu is a 2000 Indian Tamil-language film, written and directed by Sakthi Chidambaram.
+The film stars Sathyaraj and Devayani, with Ranjith and Vadivelu in key roles.
+It was released on 16 June 2000.
+The name of the film was inspired by a song from Mr. Bharath (1986), which also starred Sathyaraj.
 The film was remade in Telugu as Ramma Chilakamma in 2001.

 Plot

-Kasi is a womanizer leading a carefree life with his friend Chellappa.
-Kasi meets Gayathri and mistakes her as a call girl but later realizes her true identity.
+Kasi is a womaniser leading a carefree life with his friend Chellappa.
+Kasi meets Gayathri and mistakes her as a call girl but later realises her true identity.
 This creates a bad impression in Gayathri for Kasi.
 Barath Kalyan is a rich man who falls in love with Gayathri and proposes to marry her.
 But Gayathri loves Kasi's friend Vishwa.
 Vishwa is employed with a rich businessman.
 Gayathri's brother wants her to marry Barath Kalyan but she does not agree and leaves the home with the hope of marrying Vishwa.

 Vishwa and Gayathri decide to get married in a register office.
 Kasi also accompanies them.
 But Vishwa gets a phone call from his boss and leaves immediately.
 Vishwa requests to postpone the wedding plan as he has to travel immediately to the US for some work related engagements.
 Kasi takes Gayathri to his home as she has no one to help.
 Kasi behaves in a gentle manner with Gayathri and a mutual respect develops between them.
 Vishwa does not contact Gayathri for a few days and this worries Kasi.

 It is revealed that Vishwa has plans to ditch Gayathri and marry his boss’ daughter with thoughts of becoming rich.
 Kasi and Gayathri reach the wedding hall to cancel Vishwa's wedding.
 But Vishwa degrades Gayathri accusing her having an illegitimate relationship with Kasi.
 Gayathri is angered and decides to break up with Vishwa.
 She also makes her mind to marry Kasi but Kasi refuses saying that this would make look as if the allegations made by Vishwa are true and requests her to marry Barath Kalyan who still truly loves her.
 Barath Kalyan and Gayathri are united.